isabellakurnia/word-count/README.md

-# Word Count Feature From Files
+# Word and Character Count Feature From Files

-A feature that takes a file path as input and counts the number of words inside the file.
+A feature that takes a file path as input and counts the number of words and characters, both with and without spaces, of the file.

-This was written in C++.
-I am aiming to develop this program to be able to count the characters too.